 Because genital herpes can be diagnosed by a simple review of your medical history, sexual history, and symptoms, genital herpes can be diagnosed and treated by an online doctor.

 Learning that you have genital herpes can be a shock and cause a variety of emotions.
 You may feel angry with your partner thinking they gave you the virus, or you may fear rejection by your partner or future partners.
-It is extremely normal to feel this way and there are a number of healthy ways to cope with your diagnosis.
-It is critical to communicate with your partner and have open and honest conversations about how you are feeling.
-Trust your partner and don’t play the blame game.
-Because genital herpes can lie dormant in your body for years it is very difficult to determine exactly when you became infected.
+It is extremely normal to feel this way, and there are several healthy ways to cope with your diagnosis.
+It is critical to communicate with your partner and have open and honest conversations about how you feel.
+Trust your partner, and don’t play the blame game.
+Because genital herpes can lie dormant in your body for years, it is complicated to determine exactly when you became infected.
 It is important to educate yourself by talking with your doctor or other health care professional to learn how to live with it and what you can do to reduce your symptoms and risk of infecting others.
-It may also help to join a support group so that you are able to talk about your experience and emotions and learn from others going through the same thing.
-It may be helpful to seek out professional counselling or therapy if you are having a difficult time coping with your condition or noticing signs of depression.
+It may also help to join a support group, such as Wisdo so that you can talk about your experience and emotions and learn from others going through the same thing.
+It may help seek out professional counseling or online therapy if you are having a difficult time coping with your condition or noticing signs of depression.

-We are all busy with a number of things on our plate and dealing with a genital herpes outbreak is an unwanted interruption in life.
-Taking the first step can be difficult and uncomfortable, especially when it involves an awkward doctors visit.
-With the advances in telemedicine you can set up an appointment with an online doctor, this provides you with discreet, convenient medical care all from the comfort of your own home.
+We are all busy with many things on our plate, and dealing with a genital herpes outbreak is an unwanted interruption in life.
+Taking the first step can be difficult and uncomfortable, especially when it involves an awkward doctor's visit.
+With the advances in telemedicine, you can set up an appointment with an online doctor, and this provides you with discreet, convenient medical care, all from the comfort of your own home.
 Some online digital clinics can even ship your prescription treatment plan directly to your door in discreet packaging.
-Don’t let a herpes outbreak slow you down, check out our list of the top digital clinics so you can keep on living life to the fullest by getting treatment today.
+Don’t let a herpes outbreak slow you down; check out our list of the top digital clinics so you can keep on living life to the fullest by getting treatment today.